Makenzie Lystrup: Recognition

 Lystrup has served on committees for several organizations, namely the University Corporation for Atmospheric Research (UCAR), which manages the National Center for Atmospheric Research (NCAR), the Association of Universities for Research in Astronomy (AURA), International Society for Optics and Photonics (SPIE), the American Astronomical Society (AAS, formerly as the Chair of the Committee on Planetary Science Policy), the University of Colorado, and CO-LABS.
 Lystrup was named Fellow of the SPIE in 2023 for her achievements in optics.
 Also in 2023, Lystrup was named Fellow of the American Astronomical Society.
 In 2019, Lystrup was named Fellow of the American Association for the Advancement of Science for her research achievements in infrared astronomy and planetary science, as well as work in science policy, advocacy, and aerospace leadership.
 Additionally, Lystrup was named an Amelia Earhart Fellow in 2007.
+In 2023 she was promoted as a SPIE fellow.